Bodrum heute ist das touristische Ziel Nr. 1 in der Türkei

 Free Downloads

-A visit to Bodrum's Castle of St. Peter is a must-see in
+A visit of Labranda is a must-see

 LABRAYNDA

-Labraynda was a Karian city, famous with great plane tree forests, its water and Zeus Labrandos temple.
+Labranda or Labraynda was a Karian city, famous with great plane tree forests, its water and Zeus Labrandos temple.
 The temple was a place for pilgrimage.
 Labranda was joined to ancient Mylasa (Milas) with a sacred road which is 13 km long.
-The suffix (-nda) was the place word used ba Karians and Lykians in the old Anatolia.
+The suffix (-nda) was the place word used by Karians and Lykians in the old Anatolia.
 Labrynthos comes from the word Labrys which means two-sided axe.
 The axe is also the symbol of Head God Zeus.

 The oldest things found in Labranda belonged to 600 B.C.
 The temple.
 Where the Antiques were more, was dwelled between 600 B.C. and 400 B.C.